-Are you a tourist or a traveler??
+Are you a tourist or a traveller?
 Do you dream of going to foreign locations and exotic lands?
 If yes, read no further!!
 I’m going to present my best tips on how to plan a trip to an unfamiliar place.

 However, travel comes with an additional task of how to plan the trip to your dream destination.
-Traveling to places you’re well accustomed to is definitely an easy task.
+Travelling to places you’re well accustomed to is definitely an easy task.
 Though, what about when you’re planning to visit a new city, a foreign country you’ve dreamt of visiting for a long time.
 It’s not as easy as it sounds and undoubtedly not as easy as to pack and head out!!
-If you like to relax from the planning till the execution of the trip, then I am sure you head straight to a trip planner for all your travel needs.
+If you like to relax from the planning until the execution of the trip, then I am sure you head straight to a trip planner for all your travel needs.
 But if you’re one the opposite of the former and love to plan every single thing of your trip by yourself then it can be as enjoyable as it gets but also hectic at the same time.
 I also fall into the latter category and love to plan my trip on my own, starting from the location, medium or places to see and even what food to eat even it is an off the beaten path.

 There are certain things to be considered while making any touring plans for an unknown destination and finalizing the travel itinerary.
-So, here are my top tips how to plan a trip to an unknown destination which will ease out your before travel anxiety and you can enjoy your dream tour!!
+So, here are my top tips on how to plan a trip to an unknown destination which will ease out your before travel anxiety and you can enjoy your dream tour!

 How to plan a trip to an unfamiliar place